 Magical invincibility never bodes well in fantasy because then there would be no conflict.
-There must be flaws and weaknesses present within the magic system to allow for some sort of struggle.
+Therefore, there must be flaws and weaknesses present within the magic system to allow for some struggle.

 Fantasy writers make the extra effort to address this issue to avoid giving readers this false impression.
 They want their audience to know that the story does indeed have magical conflict.

 This writing guideline applies regardless of whether the magic system is hard or soft.
 Magical strife is a necessary anchor for all magic systems, no matter the category.